vackosar/vackosar.github.io/_posts/2017-12-03-Boundary-Control-Entity-Architecture--The-Pattern-to-Structure-Your-Classes.md

 <p><img src="/images/bce.svg" alt="Boundary Control Entity architecture"/></p>

-## BCE Overview
+## BCE Explained
 BCE is distinct from the multi-tier architecture in that it does not see some outside systems as backend and some as frontend.
 It has single category of outside systems.
-Sometimes BCE is being compared to MVC architecture where Model ~ Entity and View ~ Boundary.

 ![actor entity boundary control example](/images/actor-boundary-control-entity.svg)